• Facebook

 Free Apple Lapbook and Unit for Fall Homeschooling Unit Study @ Tiina's Dynamic Homeschool Plus

-Lest our homeschool journey be finished without a unit study on apples, I have included a free apple lapbook.
+Lest our homeschool journey be finished without a unit study on apples, I have included a free apple lapbook

-Because there are a kazillion apple lapbooks for Pre and K, this lapbook is geared toward a slightly older child.
 You also have the ability to include your junior high and high school children right along with your younger ones.
-I have added some unit study suggestions for subjects below.
+I have added some unit study suggestions for subjects

 About Apples

-Apples are one of our favorite snacks in our house.
 They grow all summer and fall until they are ripe and juicy and ready for picking.

-The apple tree is part of the rose family (Rosaceae).
-Colors in apples range from various shades of green to yellow and red.
 They can be tart or sweet.
 Washington ranks first as the state that grows the most bushels, followed by New York, Michigan, California, and other states.

 Cultivation

-The apple tree grows best in Temperate Zones.
 The Romans enjoyed apples and, in their numerous conquests, they spread various kinds of apples throughout England and other parts of Europe.
 Through a lot of experimenting, cultivators have improved the quality of apples by breeding.

 Harvesting

-The apple season starts in July or August in the Northern Hemisphere.
-Apples should be harvested in dry weather.
 They should be picked carefully so that the new shoots and leaves are not damaged.
 When an apple is really ripe, turning the fruit slightly will break it loose from the branch easily.
-Apples can stand temperatures that are a few degrees below the freezing point, depending on their level of ripeness and their sugar content.

 Storage

 An interesting feature of apples is that they breathe.
 They absorb oxygen from the air and exhale carbon dioxide, as well as water.
-The warmer the environment, the sooner they dehydrate and shrivel.
-Through breathing, they also absorb odors from their environment.
-Therefore, it is best to store them by themselves at a temperature of about 40 degrees Fahrenheit.

 What type of tree is the apple tree?